Mutterschutz—statutory maternity leave

 Financial support during statutory maternity leave

 As an employee, you receive maternity pay during the period of statutory maternity leave Mutterschutz (known also as the Mutterschutzfrist) from your health insurance.
 Your employer supplements this maternity pay so that you are guaranteed your full income (average income of the three months prior to statutory maternity leave).
 Should you be prohibited from working before your statutory maternity leave commences, your employer continues to pay your salary.
-Find out more from the Leitfaden des Bundesministeriums für Familie, Senioren, Frauen und Jugend zum Mutterschutzgesetz (Guidelines on the Protection of Mothers Act issued by the Ministry for Family, Senior Citizens, Women and Youth - PDF in German only).
+Find out more from the Leitfaden des Bundesministeriums für Familie, Senioren, Frauen und Jugend zum Mutterschutzgesetz (Guidelines on the Protection of Mothers Act issued by the Ministry for Family, Senior Citizens, Women and Youth, in German only).

 If you are a civil servant, you will continue to recieve your salary during the period of statutory maternity leave.